ghazilife/Home-Care-Project/README.md

 Homecare App is a remote patient monitoring system.
 The patient should be able to enter on a mobile phone vital information, such as temperature, pulse, blood pressure, weight and medication intake.
 The data is requested from the patient once a day and then sent to a server where the information is stored in a database.
-The app is developed by:MO JUNED
+The app is developed by:

+MO JUNED

 Run using the development build

 Home-Care-Project npm start